Eeny, meeny, miny, moe: Cultural significance

 Picking a running mate "Eenie, meenie, minie, mo".
 Picture for the 1904 United States presidential election.

 There are many scenes in books, films, plays, cartoons and video games in which a variant of "Eeny meeny ..." is used by a character who is making a choice, either for serious or comic effect.
 Notably, the rhyme has been used by killers to choose victims in the 1994 films Pulp Fiction and Natural Born Killers, the 2003 film Elephant, and the 100th issue of the comic book series The Walking Dead, which was adapted for the sixth-season finale of the television series.

 Music

-The lyrics to "Loose Booty", the sole a-side single from Funkadelic's 1972 album "America Eats Its Young" (1972), opens with this verse:
+The lyrics to "Loose Booty", the sole A-side single from Funkadelic's fourth studio album "America Eats Its Young" (1972), opens with this verse: